-There are a vast array of additional information and resources available aimed at enhancing the educational experience of students with disability.
+There is a vast array of additional information and resources available aimed at enhancing the educational experience of students with an impairment.

 Low to no cost accessible software solutions